alenzhao/api-client-javascript/README.md

 ```

 This will start a local server.
 Visit `http://localhost:8000/traitviewer`
-to see the first javascript example.
+to see the javascript example.

 To get data from the API, you will also need to use a real Client ID.